-Government Employees: The Ministry of Civil Service has announced Eid-ul-Fitr holidays of 16 days for all employees working in the public sector this year.
+Government Employees: The Ministry of Civil Service has announced Eid-ul-Adha holidays for 11 days for all employees working in the public sector this year.
 When we say all employees, it includes expatriate employees as well who are working in the government sector and they are on the payroll of the government.

 Subcontracted Manpower: There are many expatriate employees who are working in the government sector but they are not directly hired by the Government.
 They are on the payroll of sub-contracted suppliers and hence not included in the above order.

-Private Sector Employees: People who are working in private sector will be enjoying Eid holidays as per the policy of the company.
-However, Saudi Labor Law stipulates minimum Eid Holidays.
+Private Sector Employees: People who are working in the private sector will be enjoying Eid holidays as per the policy of the company.
+However, the Saudi Labor Law stipulates minimum Eid Holidays.

 If your company is giving you holidays for less than this period, you are entitled to overtime at the rate 50% above the wage rate.